 Sections will typically be capped at 25 students.
-Each accepted Honors Foundations course will be offered once in each semester in an academic year and will rotate to an innovative new subject in the next academic year.
+Each Honors Foundations course will be offered once in each semester in an academic year and will rotate to an innovative new subject in the next academic year.

-• For e.g. HONR 205A (H01) Mysteries and Diagnoses
+• For e.g., HONR 202A - (H02) - Use and Abuse of Science